 Why Do I Overeat At Night?

 When most people think about why they might be eating too much at night, the first thought in their minds might be that it is as a result of serious eating disorders such as binge eating disorder and night eating syndrome.
 While it is true that nighttime eating has been linked to these illnesses (1, 6) most of the times eating too much at night is simply due to having an overly restricted daytime food intake.

 If you have been dieting to lose weight and have been severely restricting how much you eat during the day, your body will force you to eat at night, whereby you will be ravenous, which quickly leads to overeating.

-This theory was proved by a 2017 study done on children.
+This theory was demonstrated by a 2017 study done on children.
 In the study, researchers in Greece observed the eating habits of school going children aged between 9 to 13 years old.
-The researchers found that the children who often skipped ate too little at breakfast, or skipped the meal altogether tended to eat much bigger meals at night and were more likely to be obese as compared to their counterparts who did not do this (4).
+The researchers found that the children who often ate too little at breakfast, or skipped the meal altogether tended to eat much bigger meals at night and were more likely to be obese as compared to their counterparts who did not do this (4).

 If you tend to let yourself off the hook, raise the white flag when things get tougher than you expected, send yourself on an unconscious binge-eating trip – BetterMe app is here to help you leave all of these sabotaging habits in the past!

 Why Do I Overeat When Bored?